grodansparadis/vscpl2drv-tcpipsrv/README.md

 ##### TLS/SSL
 Settings for TLS (Transport Layer Security), SSL.
 Not used at the moment.

 As TLS/SSL is not supported yet (it will be) in this driver it is important to understand that if used in an open environment like the internet it is not secure.
 People listening on the traffic can see both data and username/password credentials.
 It is therefore important to use the driver in a controlled environment and as early as possible move the flow of events to a secure environment like MQTT with TLS activated.
-This is often not a problem in a local cable based environment but is definitly a problem using wireless transmission that lack encryption.
+This is often not a problem in a local cable based environment but is definitely a problem using wireless transmission that lack encryption.

 A solution is to use a SSL wrapper like [this one](https://github.com/cesanta/ssl_wrapper).